Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 Indian Army.
 Today I had

-letters from Hector Barton &
+letters from Hector Bastin &

-Bontell-Harris two of my
+Bowtell-Harris two of my

-7th Boys Splendid boys too.
+7th Boys Splendid Boys too.

-They are in London waiting
+They are in London, waiting

 for a boat to join the Indian

 Army.
-We are losing
+We are losing a

-a magnificent lot of officers
+Magnificent lot of officers

 to the Indian Army now